jdi-docs/jdi-dark/source/includes/_introduction.md

 ```

 As it has been mentioned, you are still able to write tests without using Service Object model.
 It is possible to call HTTP methods directly from your tests.
-You just need to provide required information within method arguments.
+All you need is just to provide required information within method arguments.

 In this test we are making an HTTP GET request with invoked request data containing URL and headers.